 Also, the results of any test can be used as a guidance that you can then share with a water professional in order to develop a treatment solution.

 Level 1 Testing is done with simple observations that an individual can make using their senses of sight, smell, taste, and touch and readily available information about the home.
 These observations can be made in the moment or monitored as they change over time.
 For a thorough Observational Self-Test we recommend using our free Self-Test Web App below.

-For a thorough Observational Self-Test of your water click the button below.
+For a thorough Observational Self-Diagnosis of your water click the button below.

 Once you've completed an Observational Self-Test of your water, depending on the results, you may want to further clarify and validate your results by conducting a Level 2 Test (See below).